pSN0W/notes-generator/README.md

 Notes generator is a web application written using React and Django.
 It converts normal markdown notes into a flowchart that makes revision of topic more efficient and fun.

 ## 💡 Motivation
 The idea of this project came when I was working on a project for Object Oriented Methodology.
 I had to make class and Use Case diagrams and I completely hated the idea of dragging and dropping components and then writing to it.
 I just wanted to write the hierarchy in a text file and have some software convert them into a flowchart.
-I searched for software to do this, but couldn't fine any so I decided to create one myself.
+I searched for software to do this, but couldn't fine any so I decided to create one myself. <br>
 During research on the topic, I found out that humans tend to remember concepts longer if they are presented to them in pictorial form, and that's why teachers use flowcharts for explanation.
-This discovery led me to expand my idea and motivated me to create an app that can convert a normal text file into a flowchart.
+This discovery led me to expand my idea and motivated me to create an app that can convert a normal text file into a flowchart.<br>
-Upon further investigation, I discovered that most of people have already shifted from taking notes using pen and paper to taking notes on computer and markdown is widely used file extension for this.
+Upon further investigation, I discovered that most of people have already shifted from taking notes using pen and paper to taking notes on computer and markdown is widely used file extension for this.<br>
 <b>So finally I decided to make an application that can convert a markdown file into flowchart.</b>